 The vision of creating an artificial sea in the middle of the Sahara dates to the late nineteenth century, when fuelled by the French colonial imagination geoengineering plans were developed to turn the inhospitable desert into the breadbasket of the Maghreb.
 The installation Sea of Sahara excavates the pre-history of contemporary terraforming schemes to redesign and reorganise the planet on a massive scale, leaving no place on Earth free from technocratic control, even if it entails domesticating the desert.
 Archaeological records reveal however that the Sahara was not always so dry, with lost riverbeds and lakes evidence of a Neolithic wet period when the region was a fertile savannah.
 The representation of La Semeuse or The Sower references the productivist ethos of colonial modernity, which sought to dominate the land for profit, power and the nation, engendering the unfolding ecological crisis.
 The threat of the desertification of the world’s fertile land posed by climate change casts such geoengineering efforts in a new light, with the altering meteorological realities represented in infographics depicting the uncontrollable reactions of sun, air, land and water on a heating planet.

-This site was created with Mobirise theme
+web page was started with Mobirise site theme